pa-wills/Home-Assistant-WatchDog/README.md

 * More robust ARN inference code, by which I mean: I have written code that goes and fetches the 0'th SNS topic, etc. This works for now, but won't once I build more applications.
 I need to sandbox those searches to within the app itself.
 * It would be nice to add more robust testing to the pipeline.
 * Multi-environment (I.e. separate dev / prod).
-* Cleanup lambda - so that there's no need for manual activity.
+* Cleanup lambda - so that there's no need for manual activity (see above).
 * Client-side API end-point auto-URL-discovery (or something else that would render the URL static).

 ## Things I found difficult / helpful